uviclibraries/podcasting/editing-audio.md

 ---
 layout: default
-title: 2-Editing Audio
+title: 2-Editing and Exporting Audio
 nav_order: 4
 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---
 <img src="images/podcast-edit-01.png" style="float:right;width:180px;" alt="podcasting icon">

-# Editing Audio in Audacity
+# Editing and exporting audio in Audacity

-Now that you have recorded some audio for your podcast, let’s do some basic editing.
+Now that you have recorded some audio for your podcast, let’s do some basic editing and export our first recording.

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.